U.S. companies hustle to re-staff, reopen after Sandy

 "The determining factor is if the store and shopping center have electricity, and if associates are able to get to work," a Macy's spokesman said, adding that the company had 195 stores closed all or part of the day Monday, about a quarter of its footprint.

 Wal-Mart Stores Inc (WMT.N) had 267 stores closed as of late Monday night due to the storm.
-By Tuesday afternoon, that was down to 80 stores in 10 states.
+By Tuesday morning, that was down to 168, with plans in progress to reopen some stores on generator power.

 The world's largest retailer said none of its facilities had been seriously damaged and there was no disruption of holiday planning.